freeCodeCamp/open-data/gitter-analytics/README.md

 ### gitterrooms_snaviz

 A nodejs script to get data from Gitter and create a realtime D3.js graph representation of the connections between users

+### fcc_algorithms help requests

+Series of projects estimating and analysing the number of help requests in the Gitter main room.